Are you worried about an adult?

 Adult C (April 2018)

-Adult C had a long history of involvement with Police and had some recent involvement with mental health services at the point of his death.
-The report didn’t find that there was unlikely there was anything agencies could’ve done to predict or prevent the explosion that took Adult C’s life.
-There are some actions identified by individual agencies and the Report Author and the Board did not feel there was anything more to be added in terms of multi-agency considerations.
+Adult C had a long history of involvement with the police and had some recent involvement with mental health services at the point of his death.
+The report found it unlikely that there was anything agencies could have done to predict or prevent the explosion that took Adult C’s life.
+There are some actions identified by individual agencies and the report author and Oxfordshire Safeguarding Adults Board did not feel there was anything more to be added in terms of multi-agency considerations.

 Mrs Beryl Simpson (January 2018)